-Mr. Kunz holds a Bachelor of Fine Arts degree, and a Master of Architecture in Town Design from the University of Miami.
+Mr. Kunz holds a Bachelor of Fine Arts degree, and a Master of Urban Design from the University of Miami.

 Joseph ShelhorseVice President, Member Services

-Mr. Shelhorse is dedicated to enhancing the experience of USHSR’s members.
-He is also charged with attracting new members whose dues and contributions provide the single largest amount of unrestricted support for our programs.
-In this role, Mr. Shelhorse also develops programs that promote and advocate high speed rail in America.
-Mr. Shelhorse has 25 years of extensive business management experience in the real estate and construction industry.His diverse background includes involvement on a number of large, complex construction projects directly relating to the extensive infrastructure needs of the US high speed rail network.
+Mr. Shelhorse is dedicated to enhancing the experience of USHSR’s members and growing the market for high speed rail in America.
+In this role, he also works to expand the rail P3 market, and to attract private investment of all types.
+Mr. Shelhorse also develops programs that bring together leaders in rail, finance, and Transit Oriented Development.
+Mr. Shelhorse also works to attract new members whose dues and contributions provide the single largest amount of support for our programs and operations.
+Mr. Shelhorse has 30 years of extensive business management experience in the real estate and construction industry.His diverse background includes involvement on a number of large, complex construction projects directly relating to the extensive infrastructure needs of the US high speed rail network.
 Mr. Shelhorse holds a Bachelor of Architecture degree from Pratt Institute, and is a LEED accredited professional.

 Daniel Krause Director of Policy and Operations